 Rosemary’s Baby, The Omen, The Exorcist.
 What do these classic horror films have to do with Judaism?

 Dr. Amy Kalmanofsky, that’s what.
-An assistant professor of Bible at The Jewish Theological Seminary, Dr. Kalmanofsky is breaking barriers in biblical study, by looking at the stories of the Bible and comparing them to some of the archetypal horror movies, examining how they both terrify their viewers and readers in similar ways.
+An associate professor of Bible at The Jewish Theological Seminary, Dr. Kalmanofsky is breaking barriers in biblical study, by looking at the stories of the Bible and comparing them to some of the archetypal horror movies, examining how they both terrify their viewers and readers in similar ways.
 Dr. Kalmanofsky takes a critical look at the “monsters” that appear in both the Bible and the movies, asking new questions that don’t have easy answers.
 Her students are taken on a unique intellectual ride in her popular courses on biblical literature, religion, and feminist interpretation of the Bible.

 When did you first see a connection between biblical stories and horror films?